emer/axon/README.md

 * **Longer-acting, bistable NMDA and GABA-B currents:** An essential step for enabling spiking neurons to form suitably stable, selective representations for learning was the inclusion of both NMDA and GABA-B channels, which are voltage dependent in a complementary manner as captured in the [Sanders et al, 2013](#References) model (which provided the basis for the implementation here).
 These channels have long time constants and the voltage dependence causes them to promote a bistable activation state, with a smaller subset of neurons that have extra excitatory drive from the NMDA and avoid extra inhibition from GABA-B, while a majority of neurons have the opposite profile: extra inhibition from GABA-B and no additional excitation from NMDA.
 With stronger conductance levels, these channels can produce robust active maintenance dynamics characteristic of layer 3 in the prefrontal cortex (PFC), but for posterior cortex, we use lower values that produce a weaker, but still essential, form of bistability.
 Without these channels, neurons all just "take turns" firing at different points in time, and there is no sense in which a small subset are engaged to represent a specific input pattern -- that had been a blocking failure in all prior attempts to use spiking in Leabra models.

-* **Auto-normalized, relatively scaled Excitatory Conductances:** As in Leabra, the excitatory synaptic input conductance (`Ge` in the code, known as *net input* in artificial neural networks) is computed as an average, not a sum, over connections, based on normalized weight values, which are subject to scaling on a projection level to alter relative contributions.
-Automatic scaling is performed to compensate for differences in expected activity level in the different projections.
-See section on [Projection scaling](#projection-scaling) for details.
+* **Auto-normalized, relatively scaled Excitatory Conductances:** As in Leabra, the excitatory synaptic input conductance (`Ge` in the code, known as *net input* in artificial neural networks) is computed as an average, not a sum, over connections, based on normalized weight values, which are subject to scaling on a pathway level to alter relative contributions.
+Automatic scaling is performed to compensate for differences in expected activity level in the different pathways.
+See section on [Projection scaling](#pathway-scaling) for details.
 All of this makes it much easier to create models of different sizes and configurations with minimal (though still non-zero) need for additional parameter tweaking.

 ## Temporal and Spatial Dynamics of Dendritic Integration

 A key dividing line in biological realism of neural models concerns the inclusion of separate dynamics for dendrites versus the soma, with a considerable literature arguing that significant computational functionality arises from nonlinear dynamics in the dendritic integration process.
 AdEx is a single compartment "point neuron" model (soma only), and obviously there is a major tradeoff in computational cost associated with modeling dendritic dynamics within individual neurons in any detail.
 In Axon, we have taken a middle ground (as usual), by including a separate dendritic membrane potential `VmDend` that better reflects the dynamics of depolarization in the dendrites, relative to the standard AdEx `Vm` which reflects full integration in the soma.
 Voltage-gated channels localized in the dendrites, including NMDA and GABA-B, are driven by this `VmDend`, and doing so results in significantly better performance vs. using the somatic `Vm`.

-Furthermore, synaptic inputs are integrated first by separate projections, and then integrated into the full somatic conductances, and thus it is possible to implement nonlinear interactions among the different dendritic branches where these different projections may be organized.
+Furthermore, synaptic inputs are integrated first by separate pathways, and then integrated into the full somatic conductances, and thus it is possible to implement nonlinear interactions among the different dendritic branches where these different pathways may be organized.
 This is done specifically in the MSN (medium spiny neurons) of the basal ganglia in the `pcore` algorithm, and in the `PT` (pyramidal tract, layer 5IB intrinsic bursting) neurons also implemented in `pcore`.
-As noted above, each projection is also subject to different scaling factors, which while still linear, is critical for enabling models to function properly (e.g., top-down projections must in general be significantly weaker than bottom-up projections, to keep the models from hallucinating).
+As noted above, each pathway is also subject to different scaling factors, which while still linear, is critical for enabling models to function properly (e.g., top-down pathways must in general be significantly weaker than bottom-up pathways, to keep the models from hallucinating).
 These ways of capturing dendritic dynamics probably capture a reasonable proportion of the relevant functional properties in the biology, but more work with direct comparisons with fully detailed compartmental models is necessary to understand these issues better.
 See the [Appendix: Dendritic Dynamics](#appendix-dendritic-dynamics) for more discussion.

 ## Inhibitory Competition Function Simulating Effects of Interneurons